sureshpatta86/Hackathon2025/DEPLOYMENT_GUIDE.md

 # GitHub Actions Deployment Setup for Azure

 ## Overview
-This guide will help you deploy your Next.js application with Prisma and SQLite to Azure Web App using GitHub Actions.
+This guide will help you deploy your Next.js application with Prisma and Azure PostgreSQL to Azure Web App using GitHub Actions.

 ## Prerequisites
 ✅ Azure Resource Group: `rg-hackathon-2025`